brianbochicchio/udacity-memory-game-project/README.md

 * Other elements
     * Modal "Win" Pop-up with the following elements
         * Congratulations Message
-        * Play again query
+        * Play again option
         * Game Time
         * Star Rating

 * Functionality
     * Must randomly shuffle cards on game start and reset
     * Must reset the board, star rating, move count and timer when reset is pressed
-    * Must show "Win" modal when all cards are matched (Not Implemented)
+    * Must show "Win" modal when all cards are matched
     * Must countdown start rating from 3 to 1
     * Must show and increment move counter
     * Must show game time in MM:SS